 tracking

 Buying your first home is a big deal.
-At CrossCountry Mortgage, we believe the process of buying your first home should be exciting and fun, not intimidating or confusing.
-With us by your side to answer your questions and guide you through every step of the first-time homeowner’s journey, you’ll feel more confident about your decision and super-stoked about your future.
+The process of buying your first home should be exciting and fun, not intimidating or confusing.
+With a licensed loan officer by your side to answer your questions and guide you through every step of the first-time homeowner’s journey, you’ll feel more confident about your decision and excited about your future.

-• Pay down high credit balances.
+• Focus on paying down high credit balances.
 Chipping away at those bills may positively affect your credit score and help you get approved with a better interest rate.

 • Set up payment plans on any delinquent credit lines.
 Call your creditors and work out a budget-friendly plan that won’t harshly affect your debt-to-income ratio.

-Understanding the terms that are unique to the mortgage process prior to meeting with your licensed CrossCountry loan officer can make everything easier to understand.
-Explore our Mortgage Glossary to become more familiar with loan and mortgage terms.
+Understanding the terms that are unique to the mortgage process prior to meeting with your licensed CrossCountry loan officer can make the process easier to understand.

 • Monthly bills (utilities, loans, etc.)